sdvdxl/influxdb.com/content/docs/v0.9/guides/clustering.md

 4. In the new node's `/etc/init.d/influxdb` file, set `INFLUXD_OPTS="-join hostname_1:port_1,hostname_2:port_2"`.
 5. Start InfluxDB on the new node.

-> **Note:** When using the `-join` you need only specify one `hostname:<port>` pair.
+> **Note:** When using the `-join` you need only specify one `hostname:port` pair.
 However, if more than one is provided, Influx will try to connect with the additional pairs in the case that it cannot connect with the first one.

 > **Note:** As an alternative to steps 2 and 3, an additional `-hostname host[:port]` flag may be provided to `INFLUXD_OPTS`.